Ahmed336-cell/100-day-challenge/README.md

 ## Day 52
 Solving assessment of Amazon internship
 ## Day 53
-continue jatropha project for google solution challenge
+continue the Jatropha project for the Google Solution challenge

+## Day 54
+Update CV at my portfolio
+## Day 55
+finish some work and codes